Ilyas-DL/GPU-Accelerated-Dropout-Ablation-Study-on-CIFAR10/README.md

 # GPU-Accelerated Dropout Ablation Study on CIFAR-10
 [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/)

-This repository contains an end-to-end ablation study observing the regularization effects of Dropout on a Multi-Layer Perceptron (MLP) trained on the CIFAR-10 image dataset.
-The project heavily emphasizes PyTorch CUDA optimization, specifically by loading the entire dataset into GPU VRAM to eliminate CPU-to-GPU transfer bottlenecks during training.
+This repository serves as practice to utilize GPU optimization on ML projects.
+This study features an ablation study of 4 different Multi-Layer Perceptron (MLP) trained on the CIFAR-10 image dataset.
+The goal is to observe the phenomenon of Dropout in practice to refresh first principles, but also witness the efficiency of loading the entire dataset directly into VRAM emphasizing PyTorch CUDA optimization.

 ## Dataset Overview